Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time Projection Chambers: Results and Discussion

 \subsection{Samples Used}

 We use two samples to estimate the effects of diffusion on calibration and particle identification \begin{itemize} \item \textbf{Idealized Sample}: Simulated 1 GeV muons and 0.3 GeV protons, along the $z$-axis, that are only allowed to undergo ionization, with all other interactions turned off.
-This sample is used to investigate diffusion in the absence of other complicating effects. \item \textbf{Physics-on Sample}: Simulated 1 GeV muons, 0.3 GeV protons and kaons, and 0.1 GeV pions, along the $z$-axis, which have all physics in the physics list turned on.
+This sample is used so that we're able to isolate the effects of diffusion from the other effects which may complicate analysis such as delta-ray production and high track angles from particle scatters, each of which can modify the reconstructed $\mathrm{d}Q/\mathrm{d}x$. \item \textbf{Physics-on Sample}: Simulated 1 GeV muons, 0.3 GeV protons and kaons, and 0.1 GeV pions, along the $z$-axis, which have all physics in the physics list turned on.
 This sample is used for studying particle identification. \end{itemize}

 The energy of the muons is relatively unimportant given they do not interact hadronically.
 The energy of the protons, kaons, and pions were chosen to maximise the length of the track while ensuring most of the particles do not re-interact.
-For each sample, $\sim2500$ of each particle species is simulated.
 Both of these samples use $D_L = 6.5$ cm$^2$/s and $D_T = 13$ cm$^2$/s and have a wire pitch of 3 mm.
-This configuration was chosen to be conservative; any lower value of $D_L$/$D_T$ or larger wire spacing should result in a smaller effect than what is presented in this study.
+This configuration was chosen to be conservative, such that any lower values of the diffusion constants, or larger wire spacing should result in a smaller effect than what is presented in this study.